TULiberalArts/Anthropology/pages/graduate.md

 Students may do original research that involves still photography and/or video production, making use of ethnographic field methods to achieve understanding of both the processes and the products of visual communication.
 Laboratories are available for both still photography and video production.
 Each year, some students participate in the [Temple University Summer Program in India](http://www.temple.edu/studyabroad/programs/summer/india/index.html), led by Professor Jhala, which investigates Indian civilization through anthropological and historical approaches to its religious and artistic traditions, both ancient and contemporary.

 Sociocultural anthropologists study social patterns and practices, paying close attention to how people around the world live, organize, govern, and create meaning about themselves and others.
 To gain a firsthand sense of a community, sociocultural anthropologists spend time living in a community to do fieldwork which emphasizes the methodology of participant observation.

-**Some areas of focus:**

-- **Political Anthropology:** The study of patterns of governance, politics, and power.
-Faculty and students study legal systems and violence in the Caribbean.
-- **Media Anthropology:** The study of media consumption and production.
-Faculty and students study national, transnational, and regional discourses in European mass media.
-- Faculty and students study lucha libre (professional wrestling) and its place in urban popular culture in Mexico City.